 As an Radio Car (RC) racing enthusiast and a huge fan of the RC community in my hometown, I understand the value a niche hobby store would bring.
 Yes, most of us spend our money online, but it’s important to have a local hub where we can go ask for advice and find accessories and more on the very day we need it.

 It’s also true that most economists say that small retail businesses are goners, but hobby shops have a special place in the market.
 These stores tap into a niche that isn’t covered by big retailers and offer a friendly face to the possible customer.
+Besides that this is one of those businesses that would be really fun to own and operate.

 I decided to ask around to find out the steps to take for opening my own hobby store.
 Since I know there are others like me, I decided to share my findings.
 Below are the most important steps when opening a hobby shop: